 Divorce and Family Mediator

-As a trained Divorce and Family Mediator where as a neutral third party, I meet with you and your spouse to discuss and resolve the issues in your divorce.
+As a trained Divorce and Family Mediator a neutral third party, I meet with you and your spouse to discuss and resolve the issues in your divorce.
 As a Divorce and Family Mediator, I serve as a facilitator to help you and your spouse figure out what’s best.
 This process is much preferred and less expensive than a court trial or series of hearings.
-It allows you and your spouse to arrive at a resolution based on your own ideas of what is fair in your situation instead of having a solution imposed on you.
-This process also helps to improve communication between you and your spouse helping you avoid future conflicts and is also always in the best interest of children.
+It allows you and your spouse to arrive at a resolution based on your own ideas of what is fair in your situation, instead of having a solution imposed on you.
+This process also helps to improve communication between you and your spouse, helping you avoid future conflicts and is also always in the best interest of children.